Medical Weight Loss Program

 Support & Follow-Up

-Initially, you'll have appointments every few weeks, tapering off as your treatment stabilises.
+Initially, although entirely up to you, we recommend having appointments every few weeks, tapering off as your treatment stabilises.
 These reviews help us monitor progress, adjust medications, and support your long-term goals.
+You also have access to our dietitian, psychologist and bariatric GPs if needed to help support you to reach your goal.

 Absolutely.
 We encourage shared care with your GP.
 They play an important role in your overall health and are part of your support team.